 Breathing disorders such as obstructive sleep apnea and asthma are known to increase your likelihood of sleeping walking.
 Obstructive sleep apnea is a disorder that stops you from breathing for short periods while you sleep.

-People with severe obstructive sleep apnea are known to be more likely to sleep walk than people with mild obstructive sleep apnea.
+People with severe obstructive sleep apnea are known to sleep walk more than people with a mild condition.
 Also, children that suffer from asthma are more likely to experience sleep walking than children without the condition.

 GASTRO REFLUX